-Should I Take Out a Home Equity Line for Home Repairs?
+Should I Take out a Home Equity Line for Home Repairs?

 The home equity loan was designed in part to help you cover home repairs and other unexpected expenses.
-However, every time you take money out of your equity, you are putting your home more at risk.
+However, every time you take money out of your equity, you are putting your home at risk.
 You are also extending the amount of time it will take you to pay off your home.

 Is It Really Necessary?

-The first question you need to answer is if you really need to make the changes right now.
-If you find out after an inspection that your wiring is faulty or that your plumbing is not up to code or your roof is leaking and threatening the safety of your home, then you may not have a choice about taking out a loan to cover the repairs.
+The first question to ask yourself is if you really need to make the changes right now.
+If you find out after an inspection that your wiring is faulty, or that your plumbing is not up to code, or your roof is leaking and threatening the safety of your home, then you may not have a choice about taking out a loan to cover the repairs.

 Make Sure You Understand the Risks